HarshithaMDH/SeleniumJavaFramework/SeleniumTestFramework/README.md

 ## Setup Instructions
 1. **Clone the Repository:**
-   sh
    git clone <your-public-repository-url>

-Navigate to the Project Directory:
+2.Navigate to the Project Directory: cd SeleniumTestFramework

-cd SeleniumTestFramework

-Configure the Framework:
+3.Configure the Framework:
 Open src/test/resources/config.properties and update the URL, browser type, and other settings as required.

-Build the Project:
+4.Build the Project:
 mvn clean install

-Run the Tests:
+5.Run the Tests:
 Using Eclipse:
 Right-click on testng.xml and select Run As > TestNG Suite.
 Using Maven:mvn test

-View Test Reports:
+6.View Test Reports:
 Open test-output/index.html in your browser to see the TestNG report.

-Test Scenarios and Their Steps
+**Test Scenarios and Their Steps**
 1. Login Test(LoginTest.java)(Login to application by entering username and password and click on login button)
 Objective: Validate that the user can successfully log in.
 Steps: